-Try to imagine the extreme joy and excitement someone who lived for Christ here will experience when he first enters God's loving presence in Heaven.
+Try to imagine the extreme joy and excitement someone who lived for Christ for decades will experience when he first enters God's loving presence in Heaven.
 The same would hold true even for death-bed conversions, like the repentant thief (Lk.
 23:42,43).
 At that God-chosen time, everything will be changed for the better.
 Never again will there ever be any lonely moments.
 No more crying in secret.
 No more pain of any type.
 That is what heaven is really like:

 He will wipe every tear from their eyes.
 There will be no more death or mourning or crying or pain, for the old order of things has passed away.
 (Rev 21:4)